-This report contains the data provided to report the status of the implementation by 31.12.2015 of the following TAF TSI [2] functions:
+This report contains the data provided to report the status of the implementation by 30.06.2016 of the following TAF TSI [2] functions:

-Reference Files Function:
+- Reference Files Function:

+- o Company Codes

-Company Codes Primary Location Codes
+- o Primary Location Codes

-Common Interface Function
+- Common Interface Function

-Rolling Stock Reference Database.
+- Rolling Stock Reference Database.

-Train Running Information Function
+- Train Running Information Function

-Wagon and Intermodal Unit Operational Database
+- Wagon and Intermodal Unit Operational Database

-This third report, compared to the second issued in November 2015, provides a better view of the implementation of these six functions, agreed by the Agency TAF TSI Cooperation Group in September 2015.
-This better view has been achieved thanks to the increase of the participation of the companies, which grew in the reporting exercise, from 187 company contacts registered in the JSG Reporting Tool (http://taf-jsg.info/) to 347 companies currently registered.
-Furthermore, the number of responses nearly doubled (from 81 got for the 2nd report to 156 got for the 3rd report).
+This fourth report, compared to the third issued in July 2016, provides a similar view of the implementation of these six functions, agreed by the Agency TAF TSI Cooperation Group in March 2016.
+This first conclusion can be drawn from the fact that number of companies reporting has stagnated compared to the previous report, because only 157 companies responded out of 366 companies registered in the JSG Reporting Tool (http://taf-isg.info/).